polterguy/babelfish/README.md

 Of course, this is _not perfect_, and sometimes Google Translate does a very bad job at translating such phrases and words - But at least it provides you with a starting ground, significantly simplifying the job of translating your app, even to languages you do not master.

+**Notice** - The system does _not_ translate existing entities when you create new _languages_, only as you create new translation entities.

 ## Dashboard